 OTHER DESIRED QUALIFICATIONS

-2. Leadership – Exhibits confidence in self and others; Inspires and motivates others to perform well; Effectively influences actions and opinions of others; Accepts feedback from others; Gives appropriate recognition to others.
+- Leadership – Exhibits confidence in self and others; Inspires and motivates others to perform well; Effectively influences actions and opinions of others to improve program functionality; Accepts feedback from others; Gives appropriate recognition to others.

-3. Coordinating People – Includes teaching assistants in planning, decision-making, facilitating and process improvement; Takes responsibility for implementation of daily in-classroom activities; Makes self available to assistants; Provides regular performance feedback; Develops subordinates’ skills and encourages growth; Solicits and applies feedback (internal and external); Fosters quality focus in others; Improves processes, products and services; Continually works to improve leadership skills.
+- Coordinating People – Includes teaching assistants in planning, decision-making, facilitating and process improvement; Takes responsibility for implementation of daily in-classroom activities; Makes self-available to assistants; Performs regular performance assessments of students and provides feedback to supervisor; Develops subordinates’ skills and encourages professional growth; Solicits and applies feedback (internal and external); Fosters quality focus in others; Improves processes, products and services; Continually works to improve leadership skills.